rchillyard/TableParser/README.md

 In this case, you must supply a _Map_ which specifies which parser is to be used for each possible value of the key column.
 If the value in that column is not one of the keys of the map, an exception will be thrown.
 For an example of this, please see the example in _CellParsersSpec_ ("conditionally parse").

+## Caveats

+A case class which represents a row (or part of a row) of the table you want to create from parsing, or which you want to render must abide by certain rules:
+* There should not be any fields defined in the body of the case class.
+So, no <i>val, var</i> or <i>lazy val</i>.
+Instead, any behavior you want to add to the class, beyond the parameters (fields) of the class, must be defined using _def_.

 ## Example: Movie